 Instead of falling into traps like these, think honestly and deeply about what’s best for your kids, and act accordingly.
 Do your children spend more time with their mother, and share a closer emotional bond with her than they do with you?
 Will you really be able to provide excellent quality of life for your kids on your own, without the help and support of a former spouse you once relied on?
 Depending on the answers to these questions, it may be better to set your ego aside and accept that your children are best off with their mother.

 On the flip side, don’t come to this decision automatically just because it’s what society expects.
 If you truly believe that you can provide a better, more stable environment for children to grow up in, then there is no reason not to fight for full or partial custody.
 If, after honest reflection, you know deep down that your children belong with you, then do everything you can to make it happen.
 But no matter what conclusion you come to, think deeply and honestly about what is best for your kids, first and foremost.
 Doing otherwise won’t make anybody happy in the end.

 5. Don’t Play Legal or Emotional Games

 Besides demonstrating immaturity, playing legal and emotional games sets a bad example for your children.
-If you want them to grow up to be honest, good hearted adults, than act like one yourself and keep things civil.
-Just like all other aspects of divorce, as a father you should be putting your children first and thinking about their future.
-So be the best version of yourself, be civil, and don’t play games with your children’s well being.
+If you want them to grow up, to be honest, good-hearted adults, then act like one yourself and keep things civil.
+Just like all other aspects of divorce, as a father, you should be putting your children first and thinking about their future.
+So be the best version of yourself, be civil, and don’t play games with your children’s well-being.